 The drawings and the specification or bill of quantities will normally specify the quality and type of materials to be used, the workmanship to be employed and sometimes also the method of work to be adopted.
 They may also specify the purpose or purposes for which the completed works are to be fit.
 The contractor may thereby come under an express obligation to furnish or be responsible for the design of the works.
-Such a specification is sometimes called a 'performance specification', particularly for mechanical, electrical or other engineering works or services but also for building works generally.
+Such a specification is sometimes called a 'performance specification', particularly for mechanical, electrical or other engineering works

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL